Generic Name: sildenafil citrate

 - If you take too much Revatio, call your doctor or go to the nearest hospital emergency room.

 What are the possible side effects of Revatio?

 - low blood pressure.
 Low blood pressure may cause you to feel faint or dizzy.
 Lie down if you feel faint or dizzy.

 - more shortness of breath than usual.
 Tell your doctor if you get more short of breath after you start Revatio.
 More shortness of breath than usual may be due to your underlying medical condition.

 - decreased eyesight or loss of sight in one or both eyes (NAION).
 If you notice a sudden decrease or loss of eyesight, talk to your doctor right away.
-It is not possible to determine if these events are related to oral medicines for the treatment of erectile dysfunction, including sildenafil, or to other medical problems, or combination of these factors.

 - sudden decrease or loss of hearing.
 If you notice a sudden decrease or loss of hearing, talk to your doctor right away.
 It is not possible to determine whether these events are related directly to this class of oral medicines, including Revatio, or to other diseases or medicines, to other factors, or to a combination of factors.